joonarafael/unsecure-software/docs/installation_manual.md

 Open a new terminal instance in the newly downloaded repository **or** otherwise navigate into it.

-Bash terminal users (like Linux and MacOS) users can navigate with `cd unsecure-software` natively within the terminal.

-### Launch The Database and Application With Docker Compose
+### Launching The Database and Application With Docker Compose

 To launch both the _Postgres_ database and the application, execute the following command in the terminal: